Important information for your Student visa

-We may send you written confirmation via email or the Student Services Helpdesk (SAMIS) of issues that we have discussed with you that may adversely affect your application.
-We may also use SAMIS to record case notes and contact you with any updates.
+We may send you written confirmation via email of issues that we have discussed with you that may adversely affect your application.
+We may also record case notes and contact you with any updates.
 It is your responsibility to check your records on SAMIS and your email accounts regularly for correspondence.

-If you have a Tier 4 visa for a different institution, you can't begin a course at the University of Bath, (unless the University has a partnership agreement with your institution).
+If you have a Student visa for a different institution, you can't begin a course at the University of Bath, (unless the University has a partnership agreement with your institution).
 Please contact the Student Immigration Service for further information.

-As part of our duties as a Tier 4 sponsor licence holder the University is required to keep your up to date contact details, copies of your visa and passport and inform UKVI of non-attendance, significant changes of circumstance and non-compliance with your visa conditions.
+As part of our duties as a Student visa sponsor licence holder the University is required to keep your up to date contact details, copies of your visa and passport and inform UKVI of non-engagement, significant changes of circumstance and non-compliance with your visa conditions.

-SIS reserve the right to refuse to issue a CAS if it is considered that your visa application may be refused.
+SIS reserve the right to refuse to issue a CAS if it is considered that:

 If a student is overseas, or, under exceptional circumstances, in the UK and unable to attend an appointment with an SIS adviser, SIS will issue a CAS on the basis of having checked and approved scanned documents.